 Burning Man represents a gigantic playground to fully embrace elements of a life well-lived according to the Third Metric of success in Arianna Huffington’s best-seller Thrive: Well-being, Wonder, Wisdom, and Giving.

 When we die, our eulogies celebrate our lives very differently from the way society defines success.
 It’s easy to let work take over and forget the relationships and things that truly sustain us.
-After the burn this year, I officially launched 10 Nexus, a membership that offers space for meaningful conversations and deeper connections to unfold in real life, where we can talk about what matters most.
+After the burn this year, I officially launched 10 NEXUS, a membership that offers space for meaningful conversations and connections to unfold in real life, where we can talk about what matters most.